 Many people argue that drinking at a younger age can arrest development and stunt growth, but postdam.edu dispels this as a myth.
 Other people also claim that if we let people drink younger they will be more likely to become alcoholics and abuse alcohol, but again this is not based in factual information according to Hansen.
 Alcoholism is a disease, but drinking from a younger age does not make one more predisposed to it, nor does it mean that they will want to abuse alcohol throughout life.

-Another major argument that people have is that lowering the drinking age will increase the number of drunk driving incidents.
+Another major argument that people have is that lowering the drinking age will increase the number of drunk driving incidents which you can basically view here at DWI Guys site for their assistance.
 Unless the age is changed in the U.S. this cannot be tested for sure and there is only speculation.
 But since drunk driving is currently the most common within the first four years of legal drinking, 21-25 years of age according to the Mother’s Against Drunk Driving, it seems rational that if the legal age were lowered it would just be readjusted to fit the new first four years of legal drinking.

 Prohibition proved that not letting people drink only increases the number of people partaking in drinking activities.
 Many young people enjoy the thrill of illegally drinking underage and would most likely not be as inclined to drink as often if it were legal.